Simulation Intelligence: Towards a New Generation of Scientific Methods: Simulation Intelligence Themes

 Across sciences one can consider the simulation as implicitly defining the distribution $p(X, Z|y)$, where $X$ refers to the observed data, $Z$ are unobserved latent variables that take on random values inside the simulation, and $y$ are parameters of the forward model.
 As we've suggested, there exist many use-cases and workflows for the inverse, where one wishes to infer $Z$ or $y$ from the observations $X = x$.
 The inverse design loop in Fig. \ref{fig:inverse-batteries} represents a class of this problem in a practical application.
 In many cases it is possible the solution to the inverse problem is ill-posed \cite{Carleo2019MachineLA}: small changes in observed outputs lead to large changes in the estimate, implying the inverse problem solver will have high variance.
 For this reason, and to meet the needs of scientific applications in general, we often require uncertainty quantification, specifically given limited datasets \cite{zhang2018quantification, zhang2018effect,zhang2020quantification} from high-fidelity simulations or experiments.
 Moreover, to fully assess the diversity of possible inverse solutions for a given measurement, an inverse solver should be able to estimate the complete posterior of the parameters (conditioned on an observation).
 This makes it possible to quantify uncertainty, reveal multi-modal distributions, and identify degenerate and unrecoverable parameters -- all highly relevant for applications in science and engineering \cite{Ardizzone2019AnalyzingIP}.
 The challenge of inverse problems is also key in the context of causal discovery in science.
-Zenil et al. \cite{nmi} describe formalisms connecting these challenges, based on the foundations of \textit{algorithmic probability}, a framework where the parallel simulation of a large number of computable programs are used as generative models.
+In\cite{nmi,iscience}, a framework connecting these challenges, requiring the parallel simulation of a large number of computable programs, based on the foundations of \textit{algorithmic probability}, is introduced as capable of producing generative models and used as the foundation of a model-driven approach to inverse problems.